 Every year I take my entire six weeks of leave for the Wiesn.
-This year would have been our 87th year at the festival.
-Suddenly, I have a lot of time on my hands!
-I am taking the opportunity to repaint the two crêpe and waffle stalls we have.
+When there was no Oktoberfest because of Covid, I was taking the opportunity to repaint the two crêpe and waffle stalls we have.
 I don’t bring those to the Wiesn though, as Munich has very strict criteria, and all the fairground attractions have to be operated by Munich locals unless they are really something special – like our Toboggan from Swabia.

 “Back in the 70s we were visited by our most prominent guest, the British Princess Anne, and she had a go.
 With some assistance.
 It would have been terrible if her dress had been lifted up.“